Doxuno

 GENERAL PROVISIONS

-This Agreement constitutes the entire agreement between the parties with respect to the guarantee and supersedes all prior representations, negotiations or agreements.
-No variation shall be effective unless made in writing and signed by all parties.
+This Agreement constitutes the entire agreement between the parties in respect of the guarantee and supersedes all prior representations or arrangements.
+No variation shall be effective unless made in writing and signed by all parties (subject to the protections set out above where the Guarantor is concerned).
 If any provision of this Agreement is held to be invalid or unenforceable, the remaining provisions shall continue in full force and effect.
-This Agreement may be executed in counterparts, each of which shall constitute an original.
+This Agreement may be executed in counterparts, each of which is an original.
 A person who is not a party to this Agreement has no rights under the Contracts (Rights of Third Parties) Act 1999 to enforce its terms.

 GUARANTOR